The Car (album): Singles and videos

 Three days before the album release date, the band released their third single "I Ain't Quite Where I Think I Am", alongside a music video.
 The video featured a live rendition of the track, performed at Brooklyn's Kings Theatre on 22 September, and was directed by Ben Chappell & Zackery Michael.

-Months after releasing the album, specifically on March 5th, 2022, an official music video (directed again by Ben Chappell) for the album's third track "Sculptures Of Anything Goes", was released on YouTube.
-The video features various scenes taken from some of the most recent tours the band has made around the world, As well as some other shots on film made specifically for the music video, once again keeping the cinematic ambiance of the record.
+On 6 March 2023, an official music video for the album's third track "Sculptures Of Anything Goes" was released on YouTube, directed again by Ben Chappell.
+The video features various scenes taken from some of the most recent tours the band has made around the world, as well as some other shots on film made specifically for the music video, once again keeping the cinematic ambiance of the record.